Timber Selection Criteria

 • A tree that is hazardous and must be removed.
 A tree that is seriously diseased or dying, unless it would otherwise provide ecosystem services once dead.

 • Wood that would otherwise be disposed of or used for low value product.
-This is assessed cautiously on a case by case basis and we are very careful to verify that our acceptance of timber does not provide incentive for unsustainable practices.
+This is assessed cautiously on a case-by-case basis, and we are very careful to verify that our acceptance of timber does not provide incentive for unsustainable practices.

 We may in the future accept timber from specific state managed forests when we can verify both the sustainable management of the forest and the provenance of the logs delivered to the sawmill.